Antitrust, Consumer & Class Actions, Contract & Commercial, Intellectual Property

 Tom Gorman’s practice focuses on complex civil litigation, including disputes involving intellectual property, fraud, breach of contract, and antitrust.
-Mr. Gorman uses his ability to quickly understand complex and often technical issues to help his team rapidly devise a winning solution.
-For example, Mr. Gorman’s work uncovered massive trade secret theft, which ultimately led to a nine-figure settlement for one of his tech clients.
-In another case his summary-judgment briefing helped simplify a complicated patent case and resulted in a complete defense victory for his client.
-Mr. Gorman was also part of a trial team that won a “not guilty” defense judgment against the U.S. Department of Justice in a case where the government had sought nearly $1 billion in damages and penalties.
+Tom uses his ability to quickly understand complex and often technical issues to help his team rapidly devise a winning solution.
+For example, Tom's work uncovered massive trade secret theft, ultimately leading to a nine-figure settlement for one of his tech clients.
+In another case, his summary-judgment briefing helped simplify a complicated patent case and resulted in a complete defense victory for his client.
+Tom was also part of a trial team that won a “not guilty” defense judgment against the U.S. Department of Justice in a case where the government had sought nearly $1 billion in damages and penalties.

-Before attending law school, Mr. Gorman worked as a baseball writer and consultant specializing in sabermetric analysis.
+Before attending law school, Tom was a baseball writer and consultant specializing in sabermetric analysis.
 He later worked for MLB’s outside counsel during Senator George Mitchell’s investigation of performance-enhancing drug use in baseball.

 Litigators at Keker, Van Nest & Peters land runners-up honors in the case they’re handling for the PGA Tour involving antitrust claims brought by suspended golfers who have joined the professional golf tour’s upstart rivals at the LIV Golf Invitational Series.
 Read more